 Note: The 12-month period may be divided between pre-completion and post-completion; however, separate filings and separate fee payments are required.
 You may not start working until you receive the Employment Authorization Document (EAD) from the Department of Homeland Security.
 While OPT is pending, you are in legal F1 status

-Application Process: After completing and gathering all documents from the USCIS checklist, the items below and the OPT forms (pdf) at the bottom of this page, bring the entire package to your F-1 advisor in 214 Bradley Hall.
+Application Process: After completing and gathering all documents from the checklist located on the OPT forms (pdf) at the bottom of this page, bring the entire package to 214 Bradley Hall.
 Be sure all copies are clear and legible.

 Unofficial transcript from myUK